Joe-Sin7h/Progress-Tracker/README.md

 6. Learn ML for atleast 1 and a half hour daily.
 7. Workon improving Communication Skills atleast for half an hour.
 8. Make YouTube Videos (on weekends).
-9. Daily Meditation (Morning 10mins).
+9. Learn Algorithms and Dynamic Programming.

 ## Log